Tim Hicks: Early career

-Early in his career, Tim Hicks used his love for music and a desire to learn as a way to hone his talent.
-He built a loyal and dedicated fan base in his home town of Niagara Falls by frequently playing at the local pubs and wineries.
+Early in his career, Hicks built a loyal and dedicated fan base in his home town of Niagara Falls by frequently playing at the local pubs and wineries.
 This is what led to him being discovered by Open Road Recordings.

-Record Deal and Throw Down
+Record deal and Throw Down

 In 2011, Hicks signed a deal with his record label Open Road Recordings.
-Since then he has been consistently writing songs and releasing music.

-After he signed with Open Road Recordings, Tim had the chance to open for Dallas Smith and Chad Brownlee on the “Boys Of Fall" tour in 2012.
+Hicks then opened for Dallas Smith and Chad Brownlee on the Boys of Fall tour in 2012.

-In 2013, Tim Hicks released his debut album Throw Down, which featured his debut single "Get By" that has since been certified Platinum.
-“Get By” landed in the Top 10 at Country Radio in less than 8 weeks and became his first Gold single.
+In 2013, Hicks released his debut album Throw Down, which featured his debut single "Get By" that has since been certified Platinum.
+"Get By" landed in the Top 10 at Country Radio in less than 8 weeks and became his first Gold single.

-“Get By” performed well on the digital charts as the #1 selling Canadian Country single for more than 17 weeks.
-An impressive milestone for a new Canadian country artist.
+"Get By" performed well on the digital charts as the number-one selling Canadian Country single for more than 17 weeks.

 According to Mediabase, Hicks was the most played debut country artist in 2013 and was also the best selling digital Canadian country artist of the year.

 “Stronger Beer”

-One of the tracks “Stronger Beer” from Hicks 'Throw Down album is a humorous take on the comparisons of Canadian and American cultures.
+One of the tracks "Stronger Beer" from Hicks's Throw Down album is a humorous take on the comparisons of Canadian and American cultures.
 Although the song was never released as a single, a lyric video was released March 8, 2013, and became a cultural hit.
-The song has gone on to become an ‘anthem’ of sorts with over 10 million streams and was certified Platinum in Canada in May 2017.
+The song has gone on to accumulate over 10 million streams and was certified Platinum in Canada in May 2017.

-“Stronger Beer” remains his most popular song to be performed at his concerts, particularly on Canada Day.

 5:01, 5:01+, and Tim Hicks

-Tim Hicks' sophomore album 5:01 was released August 5, 2014.
-This album featured the Top 10 singles "Here Comes the Thunder", "She Don’t Drink Whiskey Anymore", and "So Do I".
+Hicks' second album 5:01 was released August 5, 2014.
+This album featured the Top 10 singles "Here Comes the Thunder", "She Don't Drink Whiskey Anymore", and "So Do I".

-In 2014, it was announced that Hicks would join Dierks Bentley’s “Riser" tour as an opening act for its Canadian dates.
+In 2014, it was announced that Hicks would join Dierks Bentley's Riser tour as an opening act for its Canadian dates.

 An extended version of 5:01 called 5:01+ was released on July 10, 2015 with four new songs, including the Top 10 hit "Young, Alive and in Love".
 "Young, Alive and in Love" also reached Top 10 in Australia on the CMC Top 50 charts.

-Later in the Fall of 2015, Tim headlined his first Canadian national tour called the “Get A Little Crazy Tour”, with openers Cold Creek County and Jason Benoit.
+Later in the Fall of 2015, Hicks headlined his first Canadian national tour called the “Get A Little Crazy Tour”, with openers Cold Creek County and Jason Benoit.

 Tim Hicks, a combination of hits from Throw Down and 5:01+, was released in Australia and New Zealand on Jan 28, 2016 through ABC Music.
 This album reached #4 on the iTunes charts.